raspberrypilearning/octapi-public-key-cryptography/en/step_5.md

 ## Finding factors

 Remember that one of the criteria for a suitable public key is that it must be a number which is the product of two **prime** numbers.
-To put it another way, a public key has to be a number with only two **factors**, meaning dividing the number by any number besides the two factors will leave a remainder.
+To put it another way, a public key has to be a number with only two **factors**, meaning that dividing the number by any number besides the two factors will leave a remainder.

 ### Test your understanding

-**If you were given the number 12 and asked to find out its factors, what strategy would you take?**
+**If you were given the number 12 and asked to work out its factors, what strategy would you take?**

 --- collapse ---
 ---
 title: Answer
 ---

-Try to divide 12 by all the numbers between 2 and 11, and write down which ones it is divisible by.
+Try to divide 12 by all of the numbers between 2 and 11, and write down which ones it is divisible by.
 --- /collapse ---